 AM 1300 KAZN launched in 1993.
 Originally broadcasting programs in sixteen different languages, today it is in Mandarin.
 For people with broadcast televisions, 18.8, 31.7, 31.8, 44.3, 44.6, 44.7, 44.8, 44.9, 57.9, 62.2, and 62.6 all broadcast in Chinese — although I’m not sure which are in Cantonese, which are in Mandarin, and which are in Taiwanese or some other language.
 Let me know if any show glove puppetry program Pili.

-Taiwan’s Ministry of Culture, as part of their mission to promote Taiwanese culture overseas, oversees the Taiwan Academy which operates branches in numerous countries.
+Taiwan’s Ministry of Culture, as part of its mission to promote Taiwanese culture overseas, oversees the Taiwan Academy which operates branches in numerous countries.
 The Los Angeles branch, Taiwan Academy in Los Angeles, opened in Westwood (at 1137 Westwood Blvd.) in 2014 and is open from 9 am to 6 pm, Tuesday through Saturday.
 Their programming includes free music, dance, lectures, food in Westwood and occasionally, the Diamond Bar Public Library.
-I was told, too, that there are free Taiwanese films every Thursday and that if one shows up early enough, usually free pizza!
-(The Korean Cultural Center, Los Angeles has Korean movie nights on the same night which have been known to offer pastries and coffee beforehand — you decide).
 On 1 May 2015, the Taiwan Academy in Los Angeles is organizing the Taiwan Films in Retrospect.
 The academy is served by Big Blue Bus‘s 1, 2, 3M, 8, 12, and Rapid 12 lines; Culver City Bus‘s Route 6 and Rapid Route 6; Metro‘s 2/302, 305, 734, and Valley/Westside Express lines; and LA DOT‘s 431, 534, and 573 Commuter Express lines.
 For the incredibly patient, 2035 is the unlikely date that the Purple Line Subway to the Sea (or at least toward the sea) is scheduled to arrive.

 The 16th annual Taiwanese American Heritage Week celebration will take place at the Cal State L.A.
 Student Union in University Hills on 17 and 18 May, from 10:00 am – 7:00 pm.
 It is scheduled to include seminars, art exhibits, glove puppetry, karaoke, live entertainment, and food.
 Entry is free.
 Cal State LA Station is served by Metrolink’s San Bernardino Line, Alhambra Community Transit, East LA Sol, Foothill Transit, Monterey Park Spirit Bus, and Metro‘s 71, 76, 256, and 487/489 lines.